buddhist-uni/buddhist-uni.github.io/_content/essays/iridescence-on-the-water_geoff.md

 while we’re doing it, and after it’s done, we have to practice keeping the mind cheerful and bright, with a constant sense of well-being.

-A concise overview of the teachings of Chao Khun Nararatana Rajamanit, a respected yet lesser-known teacher of the Thai Forest tradition.
+A concise overview of the teachings of Chao Khun Nararatana Rajamanit, a respected yet lesser-known teacher of the Thai tradition.